ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/creating_curating_humanities_data/05-web-scraping.md

 ### Scraping A Web Page

 Now that we have installed our packages, let's try scraping a web page.
 We'll start by checking the version of the `beautifulsoup4` package that we installed.
-Let's create a new Python file called `web_scraping.py` and add the following code:
+Let's update our code:

 ```python
 import bs4